 Mississippi Property Taxes

 In Mississippi taxes on real estate are a key source of local revenue.
 Property taxes support school districts, as well as city and county governments.
-Nonetheless property taxes in Mississippi are quite low.
-The median annual property tax in Mississippi is $768, lower than in all but four states and less than half the national average.
+Nonetheless, property taxes in Mississippi are quite low.
+The median annual property tax in Mississippi is $841.
+That is less than half the national average and is lower than in all but four states.

-Why are property taxes in Mississippi so low?
-In part because home values are relatively low but also because Mississippi has a number of rules that reduce the tax burden on homeowners.
+Property taxes in Mississippi are low, in part, because home values are relatively low.
+Mississippi also has a number of rules that reduce the tax burden on homeowners.
 Read on to learn more about those rules and property tax rates in Mississippi.
-If you are considering becoming a homeowner in Mississippi and are looking into getting a mortgage, check out SmartAsset’s Mississippi mortgage guide for important information about rates and the different types of loans there.
+If you are considering becoming a homeowner in Mississippi, a good place to start is with our Mississippi mortgage guide.
+It includes important information about rates and the different types of loans available.

 Mississippi Property Tax Rules